scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Taking into account the specificities of the Python language can unlock many new transformations.
 For instance, PyPy automates the conversion of the `range` builtin into `xrange` through the use of a dedicated structure called `range-list`.
-This article presents Pythran, an optimizing compiler for a large subset of the Python language that turns implicitly statically typed modules into parametric C++ code.
-Unlike existing alternatives, it does perform various compiler optimizations such as detection of pure functions, temporary allocation removal or constant folding.
+This article presents Pythran, an optimizing compiler for a subset of the Python language that turns implicitly statically typed modules into parametric C++ code.
+It supports many high-level constructs of the 2.7 version of the Python language such as list comprehension, set comprehension, dict comprehension, generator expression, lambda functions, nested functions or polymorphic functions.
+It does *not* support user classes or any dynamic feature such as introspection, polymorphic variables.

+Unlike existing alternatives, Pythran does not solely performs static typing of Python programs.
+It also performs various compiler optimizations such as detection of pure functions, temporary allocation removal or constant folding.
 These transformations are backed up by code analysis such as alias aliasing, inter-procedural memory effect computations or use-def chains.

 The article is structured as follows: Section 1 introduces the Pythran compiler compilation flow and internal representation.
 Section 2  presents several code analysis while Section 3 focuses on code optimizations.
 Section 4 presents back-end optimizations for the `numpy` expressions.
 Section 5 illustrates the performance of generated code on a few synthetic benchmarks and concludes.

 Pythran Compiler Infrastructure
 -------------------------------